UsernameN0tAvailable/tcp_simulations/README.md

 The content of the text files represents the following: ````<average throughput[bits]>   <standard deviation>````.
 The average and the standard deviation of the throughput of four simulations with the same parameters but different execution seeds.
 #### Congestion Window Results
 The congestion window results can be found in the folder RESULTS/CWND.
-The CWND folder contains the congestion window data of three files: total congestion window of the five TCP connections at one host in the Bulk Send application scenario, total congestion window of the five TCP connections at one host in the On/Off application scenario and the congestion window of one single connection in the Bulk Send application scenario.
+The CWND folder contains the congestion window data plotted in the thesis, namely: the sum of the congestion window of all fifteen TCP connections at one host in the Bulk Send Application scenario, the sum of the congestion window of all fifteen TCP connections at one host in the On/Off Application scenario and the total congestion window of one single connection in the Bulk Send Application scenario.

 The content of the text files represents the following: ````<time stamp [seconds]> <congestion window size [bytes]>````